 All undergraduates receive financial support through the York St John Aspire card.
 Find out more about the Aspire scheme and how it can be used to help you purchase equipment you need for your course.

 The School of Sport offers a vibrant research culture for students.
-Our staff are active in a wide range of research topics including the sociology of sport, strength, conditioning, and injury management, and cerebrovascular physiology.
-You'll be taught by staff members who conduct research at the forefront of the study of sport and exercise.
-This means that you're able to learn about the most up-to-date issues in their areas of interest.
+The School of Sport includes staff with a wide range of interests in the area of sport and exercise science, therapy, and physical education and coaching.
+This includes research in the areas of the sociology of sport, strength, conditioning, and injury management, and cerebrovascular physiology.
+Students will also be taught by staff members who conduct research at the forefront of the study of sport and exercise.
+This means that students are able to learn about the most up-to-date issues in their areas of interest on our programmes.

 We also have one of the largest groups of researchers in the world dedicated to studying the effects of perfectionism in sport, dance, and exercise.
 The research of this group has been funded by a range of organisations including the Wellcome Trust, the Harold Hyam Wingate Foundation and the European Union.
 Over the last five years, the group has produced over 100 peer-reviewed publications in leading international journals and over 120 national or international presentations on this topic.
 We are proud to say that much of the research in the School of Sport was identified as “internationally excellent” and “world-leading” in the last assessment of the quality of research in UK higher education institutions (REF 2014).